ThatStella7922/old-landing-tng/README.md

+# ThatsNiceGuy's Landing Page
-# ThatsNiceGuy's Landing Testing Repo
+<sub>Formerly ThatsNiceGuy's Landing Testing Repo</sub>

+This is the source code to the website.
+If you just want to visit the website, go to [https://thatsniceguy.com](https://thatsniceguy.com)

 <details>
   <summary>Credits</summary>